btskinner/grm/index.md

 # About

-GitRoom Manager allows instructors to more easily manage a GitHub-based virtual classroom.
+GitRoom Manager allows instructors to more easily manage a GitHub-based virtual classroom from the command line.
 From within the program, the user can:

 -   Initialize student repositories, locally and remotely, from a CSV roster and a local master repository